 The successful candidate will be:

-A dynamic experienced teacher with an enthusiastic and committed approach to working with children with Special Educational Needs
+A dynamic experienced practitioner with an enthusiastic and committed approach to working with children with Special Educational Needs and keen to develop their experience in this area.

-A qualified SENCO [NA SENCO] or be able to commit to completing this qualification in the first year of appointment

 The successful candidate will have the ability to:

 Ensure that all our SEN students benefit from the highest quality Catholic Education and are enabled to reach their full potential.